nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   1. Format: "yyyy/MM/dd" (e.g., "2023/08/22")
   2. Format: "dd/MM/yyyy" (e.g., "22/08/2023")
-  3. Format: "MMM d, yyyy" (e.g., "Nov 11, 2023")

   Command example: `set 1000 on 22/08/2023` (For setting a new goal command)

   Please note that some **unexisting date with correct format** will be treated as last day of the month.
-If you find the input date is wrong, please use a delete command to help you. (e.g. 31 Feb will be treated as 28 Feb, depends on the year.)
+If you find the input date is wrong, please use a delete command to help you. (e.g. 31/02/2021 will be treated as 28/02/2021, depends on the year.)

 ## Content of Command